Table of contents

 • provincial satisfaction survey results

-Some survey results are used in specific business plan performance measures and will be reported in the ministry’s annual report.
+Some survey results are used in specific business plan performance measures and are reported in the ministry’s annual report.

-The annual report communicates the ministry's progress towards achieving the outcomes and targets presented in its business plan.
+The annual report provides comprehensive provincial results analysis and communicates the ministry's progress towards achieving the outcomes and targets presented in its business plan.

-Performance data is published in the annual report, annual report update and the satisfaction survey results reports.
+Performance data is published in the annual report and annual report update.

 Process